Daniel R. Thomas

 - I spent a summer as an on an Undergraduate Research Opportunity (UROP) placement funded by BT

-- Much of this was done with either Andrew Rice or my current supervisor Alastair R. Beresford
+- Much of this was done with either Andrew Rice or supervisor Alastair R. Beresford

 - GCHQ has provided small amounts of money to attend conferences and buy books.